-Former Irish J1-ers and international students receive US Covid-19 funds in error
+Former Irish J1-ers and International Students Receive US Covid-19 funds in error

-ADVICE: You need to make sure you are IRS compliant if you want to go to the United States of America again
+Advice: You need to make sure you are IRS compliant if you want to go to the States again

-Former Irish J1ers and international students who attended colleges in the USA may have been paid the US Covid-19 payment in error.
-They are advised to return the money and regularise their affairs

 Taxback.com say the crux of the matter is twofold - the first of which relates to previous J1 visa holders who spent time in the US in 2018 or 2019.